Tyks23/burger-finder-front/README.md

 ## Known issues

   Sometimes the API seems to go down and starts returning error code 500 when endpoint is called.
 I believe this is due to some restriction from Heroku.
 It may also be that my API is unstable in the Heroku environment.
-This APi shutdown results in an infinite loading wheel.
 The only fix for this is to wait awhile for the backend to regain function independently.

 ## Out of scope improvements